 If a draft bylaw is approved, it will go out for public consultation.
-QLDC must follow a special consultative procedure (with exceptions) on any proposed changes to an existing bylaw or in the creation of a new bylaw.
+QLDC must follow a special consultative procedure (with exceptions) on any proposed changes to or revocation of an existing bylaw or in the creation of a new bylaw.